SO, YOU THINK YOU WANT TO RENT A HOUSE?

 | ROOMMATE COMPATIBILITY

 Pets are not allowed in the majority of our houses.
 We do have some houses that allow them.
 Ask upfront about which houses allow pets.
 This is a serious issue that is strictly enforced.
-Pets have caused major problems between tenants and landlords and can often cause rifts between roommates as well.
-This is especially true when parents receive a bill for damages caused by a roommate’s pet.
+Pets have caused major problems between tenants and landlords and between roommates.

 | AGE OF THE HOUSE

 As we mentioned previously, many older homes are less energy efficient than newer homes.
-Keeping an older home cool or warm could possibly be more expensive than one of our newer homes.
+Keeping an older home cool in the summer or warm in the winter is likely to be more expensive than in one of our newer homes.

 | BEDROOMS TO BATHROOMS RATIO